Updated 2 February, 2020

 Following is a description of the units and their special interests.
 New members are always welcome and encouraged!

 Unit 1 has members of varying ages.
-The unit programs consist of invited guest speakers on various areas of interest and concern.
-In the past year, the Unit has made generous contributions of goods/money to the priority organizations established by the Outreach/Mission and Service Committee, as well as the Salvation Army and Amherstview Lions Club Christmas Food Baskets.
-What is most valued by the members of this unit is the warmth of friendship and fellowship they share while carrying out the UCW Purpose.
-We meet the first Wednesday of each month in the upper room at 1:30.
+They meet in the afternoon at the church on the first Wednesday of each month.
+Their programs consist of invited guest speakers on various areas of interest and concern.
+In the past year, they made generous contributions of goods and money to Dawn House, the ERMUC Benevolent Fund, the Snowsuit Fund, Christmas Hampers to both the Salvation Army and the Amherstview Lions Club, and to Warm Accessories for the arrival of a new Syrian Family.
+What is most valued by the members is the warmth of friendship and fellowship they share while carrying out the UCW Purpose.

-Unit 2 meets monthly in homes.
-Our major fundraiser is making and selling frozen meat pies.
-In the Fall, we make Christmas sacks for the congregation to fill.
-They are distributed throughout the community to children and teens.
-We like to organize interesting programs for our meetings that reflect our interests and creativity.
-Each month we have an outreach focus.
-Our group has fun together and supports one another.
+Unit 2 meets at 7 pm on the first Wednesday of the month in members’ homes.
+Their major fundraiser is making and selling frozen meat pies.
+In the Fall they make Christmas sacks for the congregation to fill.
+They wish to thank all who took stockings, filled them to overflowing and brought them back!
+They are distributed to Collins Bay Public School and Bayridge Learning Centre.
+They like to organize interesting programs for their meetings that reflect their interests and creativity.
+Each month they have fun together, supporting each other and an outreach focus.